Jerry Daniels: Early life

-Daniels was born on June 11, 1941 in Palo Alto, California.
+Daniels was born on June 11, 1941, in Palo Alto, California.
 His parents were Bob and Louise Daniels.
-He had three brothers: Ronald, Jack, and Kent.
+He had four brothers: Ronald, Jack, Kent and Alan.
 The family moved to Helmville, Montana in 1951, where he graduated from Missoula County High School in 1959.

 When he was 17 years old, Daniels became one of the youngest smokejumpers in Missoula's history.
 He parachuted to fires in Montana, New Mexico, and California.

 CIA and Laotian Civil War

 In 1960, while Daniels was a smokejumper, the CIA recruited him as a loadmaster or "kicker" for air operations based in Thailand.
 Kickers were often smokejumpers as they had familiarity with parachutes and jumping and surviving in rough terrain.
 Airplanes were loaded with cargo, flown into areas accessible only by air, and cargo was then "kicked" out the door and dropped or parachuted to locations on the ground.
 The CIA's assistance to the Hmong who lived in the mountains of Laos was largely delivered by air.
 The Hmong forces supported the Royal Lao government against the communist Pathet Lao rebels and the North Vietnamese Army which supplied its troops in South Vietnam via the Ho Chi Minh Trail.

 In 1960, Daniels enrolled as a student at the University of Montana.
-He divided time between classes and working as a kicker for CIA affiliates in Laos and other countries until 1965 when he was assigned duties as a CIA Junior PMOO in Laos among the Hmong.
+He divided time between classes and working as a kicker for CIA affiliates in Laos and other countries until 1965 when he was assigned duties as a CIA Junior Paramilitary Operations Officer (PMOO) in Laos among the Hmong.
 He graduated from college in 1969, and then was promoted to a full PMOO in Laos and the Chief of Station.